MarcelRG/hackMTY2018/README.md

 # hackMTY2018
-🐑🔥Team Proyect for the hackMTY 2018.
+Team Proyect for the hackMTY 2018.